OpenCloudHub/gh-actions-local-runner/README.md

 3. Click `New self-hosted runner`
 4. Copy the registration token from the configuration commands

-**Note**: Tokens expire after 1 hour and are single-use.
+> [!NOTE]
+> Tokens may expire.
 You'll need a new token for each runner instance.

 ### 4. Configure Environment Variables